farneser/file2link/README.md

 ### 🐳 Run Using Docker Engine

-**Files uploaded via the bot are stored in the `/files` directory within the Docker container.** The `volumes` section in the `docker-compose.yml` file maps this directory to `/path/to/store/files` on your host machine.
+**Files uploaded via the bot are stored in the `/app/files` directory within the Docker container.** The `volumes` section in the `docker-compose.yml` file maps this directory to `/path/to/store/files` on your host machine.
 This means you can access the files through `/path/to/store/files` on your host machine.
+Also, permissions file location is a `/app/config/permissions.json`.

 You can easily run **File2Link** using Docker.
 Follow these steps to get started: